sebastiandedeyne/sebastiandedeyne.com/content/posts/reusable-alpine-components-by-ryan-chandler.md

   - JavaScript
 ---

-I've been more Alpine lately.
+I've been using Alpine often lately.
 Ryan has written a lot of [good stuff](https://ryangjchandler.co.uk/posts?category=alpinejs) on Alpine, but his reusable components post is what really got me kickstarted.

 > You should be careful to not abstract too early.
 If you are finding it difficult to manage your Alpine component from the `x-data` attribute, this one is definitely for you.